Kikobeats/tom/README.md

 ##### from

 type: `string`</br>
-default: `config.company.email`
+default: `onfig.email.templates[template].from`

-The creator of the mail
+The creator of the mail.

 ##### to